mayanring/rails-dev-setup-guide/README.md

 rbenv global 2.0.0-p247
 ```

-Note that you can override global setting per project.
+Note that you can override this global setting per project.
 See [Choosing the Ruby Version](https://github.com/sstephenson/rbenv#choosing-the-ruby-version) for more information.

 ## RubyGems

-rubygems ships with Ruby 2.0.0+.
+RubyGems is a package management framework for Ruby.
+It ships with Ruby 2.0.0+.
+We use it to install Ruby apps such as Rails.
 If you need to install this manually, see [http://rubygems.org/pages/download](http://rubygems.org/pages/download).

-Run ```gem update --system``` to get the latest version.
+Run ```gem update --system``` to update to the latest version.

 ## MySQL (server)